-Looking ahead, the demand for maintenance and repair professionals will likely continue to grow in the coming years, especially since Arizona's population is expected to increase by over 26% between 2020 and 2040.2
+Looking ahead, the demand for maintenance and repair professionals will likely continue to grow in the coming years, especially since Arizona’s population is expected to increase by over 26% between 2020 and 2040.

-If you’re wondering what type of work can a handyman do legally in Arizona, the good news is that a professional license typically isn’t necessary.
+If you’re wondering what type of work a handyman can do legally in Arizona, the good news is that a professional license typically isn’t necessary.
 For larger projects valued at $1,000 or more, however, handypeople in this state must obtain an Arizona contractor license.

 Does a handyman need a license in Arizona?

 This state does not offer a handy license.
-Arizona only requires a contractor license for major projects and work worth more than $1,000, including labor and materials.
+Arizona only requires a residential contractor license for major projects and work worth more than $1,000, including labor and materials.

 The following examples can help determine if the jobs you perform categorize you as a handyman or a general contractor.